oslllo/larakey/docs/basic-usage/using-permissions/revoking-permissions/with-recursion.md

-# Revoking Permissions With Recursion
+# <u>Revoking Permissions With Recursion</u>

-***Revoke permission from user (with recursion)*** Pass in a boolean of `true` in the `revokePermissionTo()` to revoke a permission with recursion.
+> To Revoke a permission from a user (using recursion), pass in a boolean of `true` in the `revokePermissionTo()` function.
 This will remove the permission with those with a lower scope that it.

+---

 ## Examples
 ```php
 // Give user permissions